RichterBea/Community-Tutorial/fail2ban-on-ubuntu.md

 sudo apt install fail2ban
 ```

 Now you have Fail2ban installed and the Fail2ban service will start automatically.
-YOu can check this with
+You can check this with

 ```bash
 systemctl status fail2ban
 ```

+You can see also within the `/var/log/fail2ban.log` that Fail2ban starts immediately to ban IP addresses from Port 22.
+It creates a jail for sshd, for which it observes the `/var/log/auth.log`.

+We want to add filter and other jails for other logfiles.

 ## Step 2 - Configure Fail2ban